alefore/weblog/ten-years-of-edge.md

 This is often (depending on the class) enough to avoid data races, reducing the challenge of writing concurrent code to simply managing object lifetimes.

+This section talks about how Edge implements `const`ness.
+The motivation goes significantly beyond just managing concurrency, but that's a very important part.

 TODO: Move the following paragraph: